phuongnd08/redis-rpc-ruby/README.markdown

 RedisRpc
 ========

-by Nathan Farrington
+originated by Nathan Farrington
 <http://nathanfarrington.com>

 RedisRpc is the easiest to use RPC library in the world.
 (No small claim!).

+repackaged by Phuong Nguyen
 This repo only has Ruby implementations

 Introduction
 ------------